dekuNukem/Film-Packaging/contribution_guide.md

 * Intact & Legible
 	* Not missing any flaps / panels
-	* Printing not obscured by stains / stickers
+	* Not significantly covered by stains / stickers
 * Unique
 	* [Take a look at the archive page](./film_packaging/by_brand.md)
 	* It should be **NOT exactly the same** OR **in better condition** as the existing entries

-Feel free to submit those requirements are met!
+Feel free to submit if those requirements are met!

 ### Equipment

 A **Flatbed Scanner** is highly recommended.

-No need to be new or high-end, 1200DPI is plenty.
+No need to be fancy, 1200DPI is plenty.

 ### Preparation

 You need to **take apart the box** while **minimizing damage**.

-⚠️ Don't remove any stickers!
-Do a scan first before attempting!

 Each box is different, but generally you can: